matheus-valadares/energy_time_series/README.md

-# Time Series Analysis and Forecast: Brazil's Energy Consumption Data
+# Time Series Analysis and Forecast: Brazil's Electric Energy Consumption Data

 🔍 About the project